 Wynwood, a trendy up and coming area just north of Downtown Miami, is home to one of the largest street art collections in the world.
 With over 70 art galleries and eclectic shops and bars, this once largely industrial area has been turned into a street museum canvasing the works of artists.

 Most famous in this Miami neighborhood are the Wynwood Walls, a giant set of outdoor murals.
 Began in 2009 by the late Tony Goldman, the Wynwood Walls are a commitment to graffiti and street art which he believed to be an under appreciated form of art.
-Experiencing these vibrant masterpieces is definitely one of the best things to do in Miami on a cruise.
+Experiencing these vibrant masterpieces is must when visiting Miami.

 Go Wild for Wildlife